morrownr/88x2bu/README.md

 ```

-### How to forget a saved wifi network on a Raspberry Pi
+### How to forget a saved WiFi network on a Raspberry Pi

 1. Edit wpa_supplicant.conf:
 ```
 $ sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
 ```
-2. Delete the relevant wifi network block (including the 'network=' and opening/closing braces.
+2. Delete the relevant WiFi network block (including the 'network=' and opening/closing braces.

 3. Press ctrl-x followed by 'y' and enter to save the file.